wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.4.0 =
 - Updated the Italian language file.
 Thanks to Nicolò Monili for updating the translation.
 - Deleted the German language files from the plugin folder so it can pull the language from translate.wordpress.org
+- Improved the member search functionality when used with pagination.

 = 3.3.9 =
 - Deleted the Spanish language files from the plugin folder so it can pull the language from translate.wordpress.org